 Family members names already recorded

 It is noteworthy that in the National Register of Citizens (NRC)-1951 Dey’s father and grand father’s names are distinctly available in the village South Salmara under house number 63.
-In that list, name of his grandmother Monoranjan Dey (40), his grandmother Makhan Bala Dey (26), his father Krishna Pada Dey (10), and his uncle Diz Pada Dey (4) are recorded along with four other names.
+In that list, name of his grandfather Monoranjan Dey (40), his grandmother Makhan Bala Dey (26), his father Krishna Pada Dey (10), and his uncle Diz Pada Dey (4) are recorded along with four other names.
 In the NRC, Monoranjan Dey was recorded as son of Late Harendra Chandra Dey.
-Likewise Monoranjan Dey (40) son of Harendra Chandra Dey and Makhan Bala Dey (26) wife of Monoranjan Dey was duely recorded in the voter list of 1966 in the village 203 Beladoba under the serial number 755 and 756 who is grandfather and grandmother of Subrata Dey.
+Likewise Monoranjan Dey (40) son of Harendra Chandra Dey and Makhan Bala Dey (26) wife of Monoranjan Dey was duly recorded in the voter list of 1966 in the village 203 Beladoba under the serial number 755 and 756 who is grandfather and grandmother of Subrata Dey.
 But his father Krishna Pada Dey’s name has been mysteriously left off the list.

 But, in the voter list of 1985 all three prominent names appeared in the single family from the family of Monorajan Dey which were available in NRC 1951.
 The Voter List of 203, Baladoba, under South Salmara Legislative Assembly Constituency of Assam is evident of the fact that inherent of Monoranjan Dey never escaped from the State.
 In this Voter List widow of Monoranajan Dey was head of the family of House number 154.
 In this Voter list six names appeared from serial number 704 to 709, of which three distinctly appeared in the NRC 1951.
 They are Makhan Bala Dey (65) wife of Manoranjan Dey, Krishna Pada Dey (40), son of Manoranjan Dey, Diz Pada Dey (30), Son of Manoranjan Dey.
 Four other names appeared in the list includes Radha Pada Dey (age not clear), son of Manoranjan Dey, Anita Dey (25), wife of Krishna Pada Dey and Rupali Dey (22), wife of Diz Pada Dey.
 Subrata Dey son of Krishna Pada Dey and Anita Dey who was born in 1979.
 In the meantime Krishna Pada Dey died in 1988 Krishna Pada Dey died at a time when the family was residing in Babupara, Krishnai.